Clawrence005/clicky-game/README.md

 # The Clicky Game

 ## Overview ##
-A virtual memory game that the user clicks on to
+A ReactJs memory game in which the player clicks on an image which will cause the images to shuffle.
+The player must avoid clicking on the same image through the game or player loses the game.

 ## Built using: ##